saagarjha/saagarjha.github.io/_posts/2018-12-01-scheduling-dark-mode/2018-12-01-scheduling-dark-mode.md

 We still don't know what the parameter means; since it is a `BOOL` it is likely that `YES` means one of Light or Dark Mode, while `NO` is for setting the other value.
 Fiddling with the program makes it clear that `YES` corresponds to Dark Mode, and `NO` will enable Light Mode.

-{% include aside.html type="Note" content="DarkNight actually needs to toggle the system appearance, so it needs a way of getting the appearance instead of just setting it.
+{% include aside.html content="DarkNight actually needs to toggle the system appearance, so it needs a way of getting the appearance instead of just setting it.
 There's a similar function called `SLSGetAppearanceThemeLegacy`, also in SkyLight, that takes no parameters and returns a `BOOL` signifying whether the system is in Dark Mode or not." %}

 ## Running on a schedule